Florida Writ of Garnishment

 Exemptions to a Writ of Garnishment

-Florida exempts several types of debtor assets from a writ of garnishment.
-Examples of Florida garnishment exemptions include the head of household exemption applicable to wage garnishment, or an exemption to garnishment of a bank account holding social security proceeds.
+Florida law exempts several types of debtor assets from writs of garnishment.
+Examples of Florida garnishment exemptions include a head of household exemption applicable to wage garnishment, or an exemption to garnishment of a bank account holding retirement distribution proceeds.

-The garnishment statute includes procedures for a judgment debtor to claim their garnishment exemptions.
+The garnishment statute includes procedures for a judgment debtor to claim his garnishment exemptions.
 The debtor must strictly follow these exemption procedures to defend against a writ of garnishment of exempt money.

-When the judgment debtor believes garnished property is legally exempt from collection, the debtor should file a claim of exemption.
-The claim of exemption can include an explanation or substantiation of the exemption.
+When the judgment debtor believes garnished property is legally exempt from collection, the debtor can file with the court a claim of exemption.
+The filed claim of exemption may include an explanation or substantiation of the exemption.
 The garnishing creditor then has eight days from the date the debtor serves the claim of exemption by hand delivery, or fourteen days if served by mail, to contest the debtor’s claim of exemption.
 Florida law provides that the creditor’s objection to the debtor’s claim of garnishment exemptions must be based on facts asserted under oath.

-Florida garnishment exemptions are not automatic.
-If a debtor believes their exempt asset has been garnished, the debtor must timely file a claim of exemption.
+The key thing to understand is that Florida garnishment exemptions are not automatic.
+If a debtor believes his exempt asset has been garnished, the debtor must timely file a claim of exemption.

 Often, a creditor’s writ of garnishment suffers from procedural defects because the creditor did not strictly follow statutory rules of garnishment.
 The debtor can file a motion to dismiss, or dissolve, the writ of garnishment based upon the procedural defects in the creditor’s garnishment.

-Important: Exemptions must be claimed using the Claim of Exemption form.
-If you do not file the form in time you may lose the exemption.
+Tip: We advise our clients that exemptions must be claimed using the Claim of Exemption form.
+In our experience, i you do not file it in time you may lose the exemption.

 Writ of Garnishment for Bank Accounts

-Bank accounts are a prime target of creditor writs of garnishments in Florida because the debtor’s cash deposits are a way to quickly pay the judgment.
+Bank accounts are a prime target of creditor writs of garnishments in Florida.
 Upon a bank’s receipt of a writ of garnishment, the bank will automatically freeze all bank accounts where the debtor’s name appears on the title of the account.
-The bank makes no prior assessment of whether the debtor’s bank accounts can contain exempt money.
+Debtor bank accounts can contain exempt money such as retirement distributions, annuity distributions, or head of household wages.

 Often, a debtor finds that exempt money held in a bank account is frozen by a judgment creditor’s writ of garnishment.
 This happens because creditors garnish banks, not bank accounts.
 A creditor may, without penalty, serve a writ of garnishment on any bank where the debtor maintains an account, even if a court later determines that one or more debtor accounts contain exempt funds.